 Arya is surviving on the streets of King's Landing by hunting pigeons.
-When she hears the summoning bells, she follows the crowd to watch her father confess his treason.
+When she hears the summoning bells, she joins the crowd to watch her father confess his treason.
 Once the confession is done, King Joffrey demands his head.
-Arya attempts to get to him but Yoren of the Night's Watch stop her.
-He tells her that she is coming with him.
+Arya attempts to get to him, but Yoren of the Night's Watch stops her.
+Afterward, he declares that she is coming with him.

 Arya is catching pigeons on the Street of Flour.
 Compared with catching cats, pigeons are easy.
 She uses her wooden practice sword to knock one from the air and snaps its neck.

 After taking the pigeon, Arya walks by a cart filled with tarts.
-When she asks for one, she is charged 3 coppers that she doesn’t have.
+When she asks for one, she is charged three coppers she doesn’t have.
 The man also declines to trade for her pigeon.
-Arya uses the seeing taught by Syrio Forel and decides she could steal one and get away, but the seller guesses her intention and points out the two Gold Cloaks close by.
-Even though they are paying her no attention, the sight of the Gold Cloaks ties Arya's stomach in knots and she lets the man pass.
+Arya uses the seeing taught by Syrio Forel and decides she could steal one and get away, but the seller guesses her intention and points out the two gold cloaks close by.
+Even though they are paying her no attention, the sight of the gold cloaks ties Arya's stomach in knots and she lets the man pass.

-At the castle, which she avoids, Arya can see the heads rotting on spikes.
+At the Red Keep, which she avoids, Arya can see the heads rotting on spikes.
 There are all sorts of stories among the smallfolk: Lord Renly killed King Robert and fled, or the king died hunting a boar, or the king died eating a boar, or the king was poisoned by Varys or by the queen.
 The stories only agree that the king is dead.